 - 1. Contact your provider requesting the following information:

 - Host

 - Username

-- · Password
+- Password

-- Path

-- · Incoming Directory

-- · Provider's SAN
+- · Path

-- 2. In Evergreen select Admin # Server Administration # Acquisitions # EDI Accounts.

-3. Click New Account.
+- Incoming Directory - · Provider's SAN - 2.
+In Evergreen select Admin # Server Administration # Acquisitions # EDI Accounts. - 3.
+Click New Account.
 A pop-up will appear.

-- 1. Fill in the following fields: - In the Label field, enter a name for the EDI account. - In the Host field, enter the requisite FTP or SCP information supplied by your provider. - In the Username field, enter the username supplied by your provider. - In the Password field, enter the password supplied by your provider. - Select your library as the Owner from the drop down menu.
+- 1. Fill in the following fields: - In the Label field, enter a name for the EDI account. - In the Host field, enter the requisite FTP or SCP information supplied by your provider.
+Be sure to include the protocol (e.g. ftp://ftp.vendorname.com) - In the Username field, enter the username supplied by your provider. - In the Password field, enter the password supplied by your provider. - Select your library as the Owner from the drop down menu.
 Multi-branch libraries should select their top level organizational unit. - The Last Activity updates automatically with any inbound or outbound communication. - In the Provider field, enter the code used in Evergreen for your provider. - In the Path field, enter the path supplied by your provider.
-The path indicates a directory on the provider's server where Evergreen will deposit its outgoing order files. - In the Incoming Directory field, enter the incoming directory supplied by your provider.
-This indicates the directory on the vendor's server where Evergreen will retrieve incoming order responses and invoices.
+The path indicates a directory on the provider's server where Evergreen will deposit its outgoing order files.